ECCO-Summer-School/ESS25-Team_McFLURRIE/README.md

-# McFLURRIE
-## Mackenzie Freshwater Layers Uncover River Runoff Ice Evolution

-This is an example of how teams can structure their project repositories and format their project README.md file.

-When creating a project repository from this template choose "Public" so other participants can follow progress.
-Add a "topic" to your repository details (click on the gear icon next to the "About" section on the repository page) to help others find your work (e.g. `ecco-hackweek-2024`).

-## Files and folders in your project repository
+## Files and folders in your project repository - to be deleted

 This template provides the following suggested organizaiton structure for the project repository, but each project team is free to organize their repository as they see fit.